nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    * 1a1.
 System shows an error message.

       Use case resumes at step 1.

 * 1b.
 The user requests to add a potential hire.

    * 1b1.
 System saves the potential hire's information.

       Use case ends.

 **Use case: Find a person**

 **MSS**

 1. User requests to find based on name.
-2. System displays a list of people who have the name.
+2. System displays a list of person who have the name.

    Use case ends.

 **Extensions**

 * 1a.
-The input syntax is invalid
+The input syntax is invalid.

    * 1a1.
 System shows an error message.

       Use case resumes at step 1.

 * 1b.
 There is no name that fits the search.

    * 1b1.
 The list is empty.

       Use case ends.

+* 1c.
+User requests to find employees by name.

+   * 1c1.
+System displays a list of employees who have the name.

+      Use case ends.

+* 1d.
+User requests to find potential hires by name.

+   * 1d1.
+System displays a list of potential hires who have the name.

+      Use case ends.

+* 1e.
+User requests to find based on phone number.

+   * 1e1.
+System displays a list of person who have the phone number.

+      Use case ends.

+* 1f.
+User requests to find based on email.

+   * 1f1.
+System displays a list of person who have the email.

+      Use case ends.

+* 1g.
+User requests to find based on department.

+   * 1g1.
+System displays a list of person who have the department.

+      Use case ends.

+* 1h.
+User requests to find based on role.

+   * 1h1.
+System displays a list of person who have the role.

+      Use case ends.

 **Use case: Promoting a potential hire to an employee**

 **MSS**

-1. User request to list person
+1. User request to list person.
-2. System shows a list of person
+2. System shows a list of person.
-3. User request to change a specific person in the list into an employee
+3. User request to change a specific person in the list into an employee.
-4. System changes the person to an employee
+4. System changes the person to an employee.

    Use case ends.